So Long, London

 "So Long, London" is a song by the American singer-songwriter Taylor Swift from her eleventh studio album, The Tortured Poets Department (2024).
 She wrote and produced the track with Aaron Dessner.
 A downtempo chamber pop and synth-pop tune, "So Long, London" is set over to 4/4 house beats and has a piano and synthesizer instrumentation.
 Its lyrical content concerns a failed romance and explores a narrator processing the fallout and its aftermath.

 In reviews of The Tortured Poets Department, a number of critics picked "So Long, London" as a highlight and applauded the heartbreaking lyrics and Swift's songwriting, but a few others found it lyrically uninventive.
 The track peaked at number four on the Billboard Global 200 and charted within the top 10 in many countries.
-It also received a platinum certification in Australia and a silver certification in the United Kingdom.
+It also received a platinum certification in Australia and a gold certification in the United Kingdom and New Zealand.

 Background and release

 Taylor Swift started working on The Tortured Poets Department immediately after she submitted her tenth studio album, Midnights, to Republic Records for release in 2022.
 She continued working on it in secrecy throughout the US leg of the Eras Tour in 2023.
 The album's conception took place around the time the media reported that Swift's six-year relationship with the English actor Joe Alwyn had ended.
 She described it as her "lifeline" album which she "really needed" to make.
 Republic Records released The Tortured Poets Department on April 19, 2024; it was her ninth album release within the last five years.
 Track five on the album, "So Long, London", received particular fan interest prior to the album's release, because Swift had said that each of her albums' track five was its most vulnerable and emotionally intense.
 On August 20, 2024, Swift performed an acoustic version of "So Long, London" at the final London show of the Eras Tour.